BhavikDThummar/demoworkspace/BATCH_DATA_ARCHITECTURE_GUIDE.md

   "lineID": 1,
   "custPN": "PART-001",
   "cmHidden": {
-    "uomId_fromDB": "EA"  ← This was added with 1 DB call!
+    "uomName_FromDB": "EA"  ← This was added with 1 DB call!
   }
 }
 ```